lorrainescanlon/scramble-ed/README.md

 ## Testing
-- This page has been tested on different browsers such as Chrome, Firefox and Microsoft Edge.
+- This application has been tested on different browsers such as Chrome, Firefox and Microsoft Edge.
 - This page has been tested on laptop and mobile devices.
 - Responsiveness and functionality have been tested on all screen sizes using the dev tools device toolbar.
 - The username input field has been tested successfully.
 - All pages passed lighthouse testing for performance, accessibility, best practices and search engine optimization.

 ### Validator Testing
-- HTML
-  - No errors were returned when passing through the official [W3C validation](docs/htmlValidation.pdf)
-- CSS
-  - No errors were found when passing through the official [Jigsaw validation](docs/cssValidation.pdf)
-- JavaScript
-  - One message was returned regarding an unused variable, which is in fact a function name [JSHint](docs/jsHint.pdf)
-- Lighthouse
-  - Testing was carried out on performance, accessibility and best practices with the attached results [Lighthouse Testing](docs/lighthouse.pdf)
+- All code has passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/)

 ## Bugs Encountered
 - On earlier tests I noticed that some titles were returned readable after being scrambled.
 Like bam bam and lego house.
 I added and if statement to the split and scramble function to return the scrambled title only if it was not equal to the title otherwise run the function again.
 - When validating the code in the Python Linter I ran into some console errors relating to the use of escape sequence characters in the ascii art I had used.
 W605 invalid escape sequence '\_'
 Putting an r before the images solved this problem.
+- I also encountered errors where I had exceeded 80 characters per line.
+E501: line too long.
+I resolved these by breaking up the lines with \ where appropriate.
+I also shortened variable names I had given to apply colours as these  were used in a lot of my strings.
 - The timer function doesn't currently perform how a user might expect.
 The function is called at various points when the user interacts with the game but does not interrupt play when time runs out.
 I would need to run the timer function along with other functions simultaneously to achive this.
 I believe there is a way using threading, unfortunately this was beyond my skills at this time but would be something I would like to implement in the future.

 ### Unfixed Bugs